remcoF/distributed-hyperopt/README.md

-will this start it all?
+OKay, will this start it all?
 # distributed-hyperopt
 Distributed Hyperopt example on cifar10